What to do in Dingle? Too many things to count.

 3. COURTNEY’S BAKERY

 I’m not a big fan of bakeries but OMG!
 The Irish buns and bread baked here are to die for.
 Just across from the Harry Clarke windows in a little shopping courtyard.
 Talk about comfort food in a relaxed setting!
-This is a treat.
+Courtney’s Bakery is a real treat.

 4. WEST KERRY CRAFT GUILD and CAIFÉ LITERTHA